jack828/jackburgess.dev/_blogs/truenas-jails-access-via-mdns.md

 You can usee [mdns-scan](https://github.com/alteholz/mdns-scan) to scan and poll your local network for devices.

-Alternatively, see what's broadcasting in your network using avahi by running `avahi-browse --resolve _http._tcp` on another device.
+Alternatively, see what’s broadcasting in your network using avahi by running `avahi-browse --resolve _http._tcp` on another device.

 Example: